McMaster University: History

 McMaster University resulted from the outgrowth of educational initiatives undertaken by Baptists as early as the 1830s.
 The predecessor institution of McMaster was established in 1881 as Toronto Baptist College.
 Canadian Senator William McMaster, the first president of the Canadian Bank of Commerce, bequeathed funds to endow a university, which was incorporated through a merger of Toronto Baptist College and the faculty of theology in Woodstock College, Woodstock, Ontario.
 The merger was formalized in 1887 when the Act to unite Toronto Baptist College and Woodstock College was granted royal assent, with the newly incorporated institution being named McMaster University.

 In 1887, the widow of William McMaster, Susan Moulton McMaster, conveyed a former family residence to the university for the purpose of establishing a preparatory school for girls.
 The Ladies' Department of Woodstock College transferred control of its Ladies' Department to the university, and the building was reopened as Moulton Ladies' College in 1888.
 The preparatory school operated until 1958, when it was closed by the university.

 McMaster Hall, located in Toronto, was the original location of the university.
-The building is currently used as the headquarters for The Royal Conservatory of Music.
+The building is currently the headquarters of The Royal Conservatory of Music.

 The new university, housed in McMaster Hall in Toronto, was sponsored by the Baptist Convention of Ontario and Quebec as an undergraduate institution for its clergy and adherents.
 The first courses—initially limited to arts and theology leading to a BA degree—were taught in 1890, and the first degrees were conferred in 1894.

 As the university grew, McMaster Hall started to become overcrowded.
 The suggestion to move the university to Hamilton was first brought up by a student and Hamilton native in 1909, although the proposal was not seriously considered by the university until two years later.
 By the 1920s, after previous proposals between various university staff, the Hamilton Chamber of Commerce launched a campaign to bring McMaster University to Hamilton.
 As the issue of space at McMaster Hall became more acute, the university administration debated the future of the university.
 The university nearly became federated with the University of Toronto, as had been the case with Trinity College and Victoria College.

 Hamilton Hall was constructed in 1926 in preparation for the university's move to Hamilton.

 Instead, in 1927, the university administration decided to move the university to Hamilton.
 The Baptist Convention of Ontario and Quebec secured $1.5 million, while the citizens of Hamilton raised an additional $500,000 to help finance the move.
 The lands for the university and new buildings were secured through gifts from graduates.
 Lands were transferred from Royal Botanical Gardens to establish the campus area.
 The first academic session on the new Hamilton campus began in 1930.
 McMaster's property in Toronto was sold to the University of Toronto when McMaster moved to Hamilton in 1930.
 McMaster Hall is now home to the Royal Conservatory of Music.